James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 1906 For his newly built home on the northeast corner of Hope Street and Fuller Avenue, Alten

-stained-glass electrolier designed by Forrest E. Mann.
-Stained-glass panels (Grand Rapids Art
+glass electrolier designed by Forrest E. Mann.
+Stained-glass panels (Grand Rapids Art Museum),

-by a Tiffany design, are installed in the bay window on the west side of the home.
-The second
+design, are installed in the bay window on the west side of the home.
+The second floor includes

-panel of northern lighted windows and a model's stand.
-Alten's daughters later recall that he
+northern lighted windows and a model's stand.
+Alten's daughters later recall that he worked on

-Glass company assists with leads and other assembly materials.
-Holds a December exhibition at
+company assists with leads and other assembly materials.
+Holds a December exhibition at his Monroe

-studio, including in it The River Road, Pasture Lands, An Autumn Wood, and Saint James Church (locations
+it The River Road, Pasture Lands, An Autumn Wood, and Saint James Church (locations unknown).

 1907 Philippe Fontaine of Boston purchases Brain and Brawn and books it for exhibitions

-Indianapolis, Detroit, Toledo, and Columbus.
-Paints Gathering Pumpkins at Sunset (Grand
+Detroit, Toledo, and Columbus.
+Paints Gathering Pumpkins at Sunset (Grand Valley State

 1908 Exhibits sixty-five paintings, including Christ and Nicodemus and Descent from